 Sonar is an abbreviation for SOund NAvigation and Ranging, a technology developed during World War II for tracking enemy submarines.
+(Lowrance developed the world's first transistorized sportfishing sonar in

+1957.)
 A sonar consists of a transmitter, transducer, receiver and display.
 In simple terms, here's how it finds the bottom, or the fish: